Yerry Mina: Club career

-Deportivo Pas
+Deportivo Pasto

 Born in Guachené, Mina was a Deportivo Pasto youth graduate, joining the side only at the age of 18.
-Promoted to the main squad during the 2013 season, he made his senior debut on 20 March of that year by starting in a 0–1 away loss against Dépor in the year's Copa Colombia.
+Promoted to the main squad during the 2013 season, he made his senior debut on 20 March of that year by starting in a 1–0 away loss against Dépor in the year's Copa Colombia.

 Mina made his Categoría Primera A debut on 15 September 2013, starting in a 0–0 draw at Deportivo Cali.
 His first professional goal occurred on 18 October, as he scored his team's first in a 2–2 home draw against Atlético Huila.